Custom camera implementation in Unity —— External frame data source

 Input render frame data

-It must be ensured that it is called for each render frame after the device data is ready, and no frames should be skipped.
-This data should be consistent with the data that drives the current Unity virtual camera within the same frame.
+Must be called each render frame after device data is ready, without skipping frames.
+This data must correspond to the data driving the current Unity virtual camera within the same frame.

 - ExternalFrameSource.TryAcquireBuffer(int):

-This memory block is usually used to store the image data of the camera frame and input it to EasyAR. - ExternalFrameSource.ReceivedFrameCount:
+This memory block is typically used to store image data for camera frames and pass it to EasyAR. - ExternalFrameSource.ReceivedFrameCount:

-EasyAR will use it to check the health of the device camera frame input.
-It can be used for debugging.
-If this value stops increasing, it usually means the device has stopped inputting data to EasyAR.
+EasyAR uses this to monitor the health of device camera frame input.
+Can be used for debugging; if this value stops increasing, it usually indicates that the device has stopped feeding data to EasyAR.

 Unity messages

-When using the following messages in scripts, ensure that the base class implementation is called:
+When using the following messages in scripts, ensure that base class implementations are called:

 Next steps